Troyes takes an important triumph against Bordeaux

 Troyes beat Bordeaux 2-0 at the Matmut Atlantique Stadium.

-At 28 minutes into the first half, Troyes had a penalty in favor, after Issa Kaboré had suffered a foul in the box.
-Mama Baldé missed and wasted an excelent chance to score.
-However, goalkeeper Gaetan Poussin made an own goal and gave the visitors a chance to take the lead.
+28 minutes into the first half, Troyes had a penalty in favor, after Issa Kaboré suffered a foul in the box.
+Mama Baldé missed and wasted an excellent chance to score, but goalkeeper Gaetan Poussin made an own goal and gave the visitors a chance to take the lead.

-The visitors managed to return to victory, since they had tied on the previos date against Olympique de Marseille.
-On the other side, Bordeaux remains in the last spots of Ligue 1.
+The visitors managed to return to victory after tying on the previous round against Olympique de Marseille.
+On the other side, Bordeaux remain in the last spots of Ligue 1.